News

 The US has had a rocky relationship with super-duper computer systems—maybe inconsistent would be a better description.
 That’s because politicians are in the procurement chain, and they change their commitments and objectives at about the same rate they change their underwear.
 As a result, the long-range (measured in half-decade units) planning needed to stay at the head of the pack is inconsistent and unpredictable; El Capitan was conceived during the Obama administration and miraculously funded in 2019.
 Agencies like DOE and NSA, which help design and specify supercomputers, know they have to stay flexible and get the design up to the very last second so it’s not obsolete before it’s built.
 The Lawrence Livermore team did that, and when El Capitan came online a few weeks ago, their vision proved they were right—the machine hit 1.742 EFLOPS, and it’s not running at max efficiency yet.

 Lawrence Livermore National Lab (LLNL) and its sister labs at Oak Ridge, as well as several universities, are in the research and science business and have gotten involved in the design and specification of supercomputers out of necessity, not as part of their main charter.
-They are happily aided and abetted by companies like HP, Cray, and Dell, and semiconductor suppliers like AMD, Intel, and Nvidia.
+They are happily aided and abetted by companies like HPE, Cray, and Dell, and semiconductor suppliers like AMD, Intel, and Nvidia.
 It’s a symbiotic partnership between national labs and universities, and system and component vendors.

 Diagram